 She died at 24 in her convent of tuberculosis, something she was oddly excited about when she began to fall ill (but to her, it was a time of being united with her Beloved).

-Her desire for suffering was intense, almost masochistic, I guess that's a Catholic thing I have yet to comprehend, I personally am sick of suffering (though, in a way, I guess I can see how some suffering can strengthen the soul, provided one is eventually liberated from it).
+Her desire for suffering was intense, almost masochistic, I personally am sick of suffering (though, in a way, I guess I can see how some suffering can strengthen the soul, provided one is eventually liberated from it).
 (Also, I have actually desired the stigmata... yeah.
 I know that sounds like some fucked up goth girl Judy Blume novel shit, and I would probably have to fashion fingerless gloves out of THINX period underwear so as not to get formed for "self injury", but it would be a great conversation starter with the right group of people, as well as interesting material for this blog!)

 All jokes aside, I enjoyed this.
 I brought it to my mystical book club at the United Church for discussion (we started one).
 Now, I need to finish my copy of 'Dark Night of the Soul' by St John of the Cross.
 Shit got real interesting with tarot so I have yet to pick it up again to finish it.